June 26, 2025 (6mo ago) — last updated December 11, 2025 (29d ago)

 Prioritizing for Maximum Impact

 Sequence tasks and assign deadlines.
 Identify what must come first, what runs in parallel, and what can wait.
 Use a three-step workflow: identify key tasks, sequence by priority, assign deadlines.
-Keeping a polished resume or professional profile ready is practical when career opportunities arise—tools like a resume builder can help streamline that process.
+Keeping a polished resume or professional profile ready is practical when career opportunities arise—tools like a resume builder can help streamline that process (/tools/resume-builder).

 The aim isn’t a rigid schedule.
 It’s a default path so when you have a spare hour, you know exactly what to work on next.